threeport/threeport/docs/docs/architecture/control-plane.md

 When a support service controller needs to be installed in Kubernetes, we use the [support-services-operator](https://github.com/nukleros/support-services-operator) to perform the install.
-The Kubernetes manifest provided to the Workload is actually a custom resource that is managed by the support-services-operator.
+The Kubernetes manifest provided to the KubernetesWorkload is actually a custom resource that is managed by the support-services-operator.
 It installs the support services listed above in this manner.

-In addition to the support services installations on Kubernetes, the gateway controller appends Kubernetes resources to those defined by the user with the Workload resource to configure the support service for that workload.
+In addition to the support services installations on Kubernetes, the gateway controller appends Kubernetes resources to those defined by the user with the KubernetesWorkload resource to configure the support service for that workload.

 ### Helm Workload Controller